Highly Efficient Real-Time Streaming and Fully On-Device Speaker Diarization with Multi-Stage Clustering: Introduction

-To meet these requirements, we propose a multi-stage clustering strategy that combines AHC and spectral clustering, and leverage the strength of both algorithms.
-Based on our experiments, AHC is good at identifying single speaker versus multiple speakers, but often ends up with too many small clusters, especially for long-form speech.
+To meet these requirements, we propose a multi-stage clustering strategy that combines AHC and spectral clustering, and leverages the strength of both algorithms.
+Based on our experiments, with a pre-define threshold, AHC is good at identifying single speaker versus multiple speakers for short-form audio, but often ends up with too many small clusters, especially for long-form speech.
 Spectral clustering is great at estimating the number of speakers with the eigen-gap approach, but usually under the assumptions that there are at least two different speakers, and there are sufficient data points to be clustered.
 At the same time, the computational cost of spectral clustering is too expensive for long-form speech, mostly due to the calculation and eigen decomposition of the Laplacian matrix.
 Based on the above observations, we use different clustering algorithms for inputs of different lengths.
-When input audio is short, we use AHC to avoid the insufficient data problem of spectral clustering; when input audio is of medium length, we use spectral clustering for better speaker count estimate; when input audio is long, we first use AHC as a pre-clusterer to compress the inputs to hierarchical cluster centroids, then use spectral clustering to further cluster these centroids.
+When input audio is short, we use AHC to avoid the insufficient data problem of spectral clustering; when input audio is of medium length, we use spectral clustering for better speaker count estimate, and eliminate dependency on a pre-defined AHC threshold; when input audio is long, we first use AHC as a pre-clusterer to compress the inputs to hierarchical cluster centroids, then use spectral clustering to further cluster these centroids.
 We enforce an upper bound on the number of inputs to the AHC pre-clusterer by caching and re-using previous AHC centroids, such that the overall computational cost of the entire diarization system is always bounded.